MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsMeetingPolicy.md

 ```

 ### -AllowWatermarkForScreenSharing
-This setting allows scheduling meetings with watermark for screenshare enabled
+This setting allows scheduling meetings with watermarking for screen sharing enabled.

 ```yaml
 Type: Boolean